mini-eggs/MeteorBeat/docs/GIT.md

 ## Start-up/setup

-Do setup all you need to do is clone the repository into an easily accessible location on your machine.
+To setup all you need to do is clone the repository into an easily accessible location on your machine.

 Running `git clone https://github.com/mini-eggs/MeteorBeat` within your $HOME